 3. Apply rules to chapters

 You can apply a rule to a whole chapter in Elucidat to hide/show a group of pages.
 This is what you should do when you want to show or hide whole topics for different learners and is more efficient and more manageable than applying individual rules across multiple pages.
-Watch our webinar that walks through how to do this (from 18 minutes onwards).
+To apply a Rule to an entire chapter, add the Rule to the first page of that chapter.
+You can read more about how to do this in Applying a Rule to a page.

 4. Check all routes are covered